jzhan-canva/react-native-flex-modal/README.md

 ## Method

-I recommend use static method `open()` and `close()` to control this modal, this modal has tapToClose feature, when tapToClose is `true`, the modal will close when tapping outisde despite the the value of `isOpen`.
+I recommend use methods `open()` and `close()` to control this modal, this modal has tapToClose feature, when tapToClose is `true`, the modal will close when tapping outisde despite the the value of `isOpen`.

 ## Demo